PurpleSquirrelMedia/xr-unity/projects/8thWallXR-Demo/README.md

 # Overview

-A simple unity scene containing a table with a TV on top of it.
-Use as a base project to learn how to AR-enable after downloading the 8th Wall XR unity package.
-* [8th Wall XR - Demo](https://github.com/8thwall/xr-unity/tree/master/projects/8thWallXR-Demo) - The same scene as above, but preconfigured with all of the 8th Wall XR controllers added to scene objects.
-Just install the 8th Wall XR unity package and build!

 This sample application contains a simple scene consisting of a TV sitting on a table.
 The scene comes preconfigured with all of the 8th Wall XR controller scripts attached to the appropriate game objects.
 Simply install 8th Wall XR and build!

+If you want to learn how to setup the scene yourself, please take a look at the full [Tutorial](https://github.com/8thwall/xr-unity/tree/master/projects/8thWallXR-Tutorial)

 The app shows how 8th Wall XR can: